Phourtie-Phour/modelfolio.github.io/README.md

 Note: Oswald Yorkland is a fictional character created for this learning exercise.

 # My Responsibilities

-- Implemented the landing page based on design specifications

-- Adjusted layout, spacing, and alignment to match design intent

-- Handled multiple revisions based on feedback

 - Ensured responsive design across desktop and mobile devices

-- Collaborated with designers for UI improvements and clarification

 # Key Points
 - Focused on readability and accessibility for users with sensory sensitivities